slycrel/JSTileMap/README.md

 	JSTileMap.m
 	JSTileMap.h
+	LFCGzipUtility.h
+	LFCGzipUtility.m

 In your project.
+You will also need to add libz.dylib to the "linked frameworks and libraries" section of your project itself.

 Loading a map
 =========

+	...

 	JSTileMap* tiledMap = [JSTileMap mapNamed:@"mapFileName.tmx"];
 	if (tiledMap)
 		[mySKNode addChild:tiledMap];

+	...

 Browse the properties in JSTileMap and TMXLayer for most of what you'll use frequently.
 Limited accessor methods are included for convenience.

 Tile atlases are expected to be in the same directory as the TMX file when loaded.
+At the moment this is only trying to load files from the app bundle itself.

-The repository also contains an example project that will give you a general idea of how layers, tilesets, and objects work.
+The repository also contains an example project, containing the above files, that will give you a general idea of how layers, tilesets, and objects work, and a few examples of what does (and does not) currently work.

 Note that Isometric maps are currently considered to be in beta as there are bugs with tile object positioning in isometric maps.
+If you do not use tile objects you should be able to use basic isometric maps.